WhyHorsey/linux-notes/README.md

 # Linux Notes

-Hi!

-This repository contains my personal notes while learning:
+This repository documents my journey of learning Linux from scratch.

+I started learning Linux in July 2026 as preparation for studying Cyber Security.

+The goal of this repository is not to teach Linux, but to document what I learn along the way.

+## Chapters

-- Fedora Linux
+- 01 - Fedora
+- 02 - Ricing (coming soon)
-- Git
+- 03 - Git (coming soon)
-- GitHub
-- Bash
+- 04 - Docker (coming soon)
-- Networking
+- 05 - Networking (coming soon)
-- Cyber Security
+- ...

-Started: July 2026